 While you can insure against many risks, it’s better to prevent problems arising in the first place.
 Some of the key areas to examine include your health and safety policies, how you manage your environmental responsibilities and deal with intellectual property.

 As with all products, you must shop around for the best quotes for insurance and consider costs against risk.
-If something goes wrong, without adequate cover, it could finish your business.
+You must also make sure you have sufficient cover.
+If something goes wrong, without adequate insurance, it could finish your business.

 An independent insurance broker can help you identify key potential threats and find the necessary level of cover.
 Some brokers charge, but most are paid commission by the insurance company they recommend to you.